tlspuffin/async-opcua/README.md

 This is a fork of [opcua](https://github.com/locka99/opcua) with a broader goal of a generic OPC-UA implementation and a number of different design decisions.
 See [fork.md](docs/fork.md) for details on this decision and the differences between this library and the original.

+# MSRV Policy

+We target the latest `stable` rust compiler and make no promises of support for older rust versions.
+We have use for several recent and upcoming rust features so this is unlikely to change.

 # License

 The code is licenced under [MPL-2.0](https://opensource.org/licenses/MPL-2.0).
 Like all open source code, you use this code at your own risk.